Best Scope for Mini 14

 What Shooters Think

-Our second pick is this scope by Primary Arms.
+Our second pick is this great scope by Primary Arms.
 There are multiple reasons we selected it.
 Firstly, it offers 4-16X magnification.
 It’s also a second focal plane scope.
 In other words, the reticle is the same size no matter where the magnification is set.
 This makes it easier for you to make shots consistently at multiple magnifications.
 Secondly, the scope has a MIL-DOT reticle.
 The reticle is also illuminated.
 You can switch from long to short shots and back again with this arrangement.
-Finally, the scope is extremely durable.
+Finally, the rifle scope is extremely durable.
 It’s shock proof and water proof.
 That means it also resists fogging.

 What Shooters Think